-Donna is one of our current artists-in-residence at the New Harmony Clay Project.
-During her time in New Harmony, she intends to explore her vision of balanced beauty.
-Using her current vocabulary of sculptural porcelain forms, she will examine exquisite ornamental layering, seeking a delicate harmony between functional and decorative.
+Donna was one of the artists-in-residence at the New Harmony Clay Project.
+During her time in New Harmony, she explored her vision of balanced beauty.
+Using her vocabulary of sculptural porcelain forms, she examined exquisite ornamental layering, seeking a delicate harmony between functional and decorative.

 How many years have you been working as a clay artist?
 Since 1970.

 What is your main clay body that you currently use?
 Usually low fire white-ware for large works and cone 6 porcelain for teapots.

 What is the primary method you use for building your work?
 I mainly build with slabs to start, but I use every technique, including throwing and slip casting.